 My loved ones’ facility managed to provide many special events for residents and their families, and it was fun to participate and contribute.
 However, providing my aging family members with their own more intimate parties and social opportunities was also important.

-Most senior living staff members are delighted to help enrich their residents’ lives in any way they can, so don’t be afraid to ask them for tips if you have an idea that you’d like to implement.
+Most senior living staff members are delighted to help enrich their residents’ lives in any way they can, so don’t be afraid to ask them for tips if you have an idea you’d like to implement.
 Many activities directors welcome suggestions from residents and family members.
 They may even decide to embrace a promising idea on a larger scale so that more residents can partake.

 Whatever you decide to do for your loved one’s “picnic,” just be sure to balance their need for routine and safety with an occasional burst of adventure, novelty or nostalgia that is suited to their personality and abilities.
-Whether it’s a whole family affair or just a get together for the two of you, all participants will likely feel mentally refreshed after your shared good time.
+Whether it’s a whole family affair or just a get-together for the two of you, all participants will likely feel mentally refreshed after your shared good time.